Sponsorship is when a Sponsor, normally an organisation, takes responsibility for a number of different aspects of the research.

 Where your study involves patients, clients, staff or HSC premises, then you must seek Trust Research & Development approval.

-When conducting research in a Trust, ensure that you identify and gain the support of a local collaborator at an early stage in the process.
+When conducting research in a Trust, ensure that you identify and gain the support of a Principal Investigator/local collaborator at an early stage in the process.
 Additionally, consider the resources – staff time, equipment, an interview room, any consumables that you will require for the completion of your study.
-The Trust will ask you to identify these resources and associated costs.
+These will be reflected in your Schedule of Events, which forms part of the Local Information Pack.

 For further information and guidance on HSC Trust Permissions please examine the HSC Trust Research Governance Permission – Guidance for Applicants.